 Important Disclaimer!
-This post is not about who is a "better" or "holier" person than another.
+This post is not about who is a "better" person than another.
 As I have said countless times on this blog, only God can read and judge hearts and souls.
 This post seeks to address only what objectively constitutes the "fringe" of Catholicism vs. what constitutes the normative or mainstream.

 A non-Catholic reader, Johanne, left an interesting comment during a recent discussion on this post.